Animals and Wildlife in Iceland

-The Icelandic horse is not only a wild horse but also a domestic animal that holds a special place in Icelandic culture.
-It has been bred in Iceland for centuries and is known for its sure-footedness, strength, and endurance.
-Icelandic horses are small in size, usually standing between 12 and 14 hands high, and they have a thick double coat to protect them from harsh weather during the winter but thinner coat during the summer.
+The Icelandic horse holds a special place in Icelandic culture.
+It has been bred in Iceland from the age of the settlement and is known for its sure-footedness, strength, and endurance.
+Icelandic horses are small in size, usually standing between 132 and 142 cm high (12-14 hands), and they have a thick double coat to protect them from harsh weather during the winter but thinner coat during the summer.

 Icelandic sheep are the most common farm animals in Iceland.
 They are well adapted to the country's rugged terrain and extreme weather conditions.
 Icelandic sheep are hardy and have a dual coat of wool that helps them survive in the cold climate.

 The Icelandic Sheepdog, or Íslenskur fjárhundur, is a breed of dog native to Iceland.
 It is known for its hardy nature, adaptability to the Icelandic climate, and strong herding instincts.
 The Icelandic Sheepdog has a long history in Iceland and has been used for herding and guarding sheep for centuries.
 The Icelandic Sheepdog is treasured in Iceland for its versatility, loyalty, and adaptability.
 It continues to be an important part of the country's farming traditions and is also gaining popularity as a beloved family companion around the world.

 Iceland is home to a variety of bird species, many of which are migratory.
 Here are some of the birds that live in Iceland:

 - Puffins: Atlantic puffins are perhaps the most iconic bird in Iceland.
 They are well known for their colorful beaks and their ability to swim underwater